SabreBirdOne/BlasterBrowser/docs/database_schema.md

 A listing can have 0 to many different blasters.
 A blaster can be in 0 to many listings.

 A listing can have 0 to many different parts.
 A part can be in 0 to many listings.

+A blaster build has at least 1 to many blasters.
+A blaster can be involved in 0 to many blaster builds.

+A blaster build can have 0 to many parts.
+A part can be involved in 0 to many blaster builds.

 Parts is a family of blaster parts.
 All parts have a universal part id across the database, and have a part type inside the family tree below: